 Now that you have a better idea of what fine art photography is, you may be itching to get started.
 So, what’s your vision?
 What message or emotion do you want to convey?
 And how exactly are you going to do that?
 Those can be difficult questions to answer.

 To get the ball rolling, here are some suggestions for finding inspiration.

 Clear Your Head

 If you’re struggling to come up with fine art photography ideas, it can be useful to take a step back and focus on something else.
-Get away from your usual surroundings, do something with a friend, go on a trip, watch movies—whatever you like to do.
+Get away from your usual surroundings, do something with a friend, go on a trip, watch movies—whatever you like to do that refreshes your mind.
 Taking your mind off of your creative block and just seeking out experiences can be a great way to spark some inspiration.
 (Need more ways to unplug?
 Our guide to self-care for artists has some great ideas.)

 Look to Other Photographers

 Typically, when it comes to art, it’s a good rule of thumb not to follow others in case you accidentally copy their work too closely.
 With your fine art photography, you should be striving to create an authentic personal vision.
 So you shouldn’t pay attention to what’s trendy or let fads drive your art.
 However, as a learning method, it can be useful to take inspiration from others.
 If there are famous fine art photographers who you admire, you could follow their style, read books to understand their creative process, or start with a similar subject to get your creative juices going—Just make sure it doesn’t stop you from developing a personal style along the way.
 Once you’ve found a style or subject that you like, experiment with it and try to take it down different paths.
 Combine the subject with your own life experiences to make it more personal.

 For more help getting inspired, take a peek at these guides:

 Equipment for Fine Art Photography